onnx/onnx/docs/Operators.md

 <dd>(Optional) Seed to the random generator, if not specified we will auto generate one.</dd>
 </dl>

-#### Inputs (1 - 2)
+#### Inputs (1 - 3)

 <dl>
 <dt><tt>data</tt> : T</dt>
 <dd>The input data as Tensor.</dd>
 <dt><tt>ratio</tt> (optional) : T1</dt>
 <dd>The ratio of random dropout, with value in [0, 1).
 If this input was not set, or if it was set to 0, the output would be a simple copy of the input.
-If it's non-zero, output will be a random dropout of the scaled input, which is typically the case during training.</dd>
+If it's non-zero, output will be a random dropout of the scaled input, which is typically the case during training.
+It is an optional value, if not specified it will default to 0.5.</dd>
+<dt><tt>training_mode</tt> (optional) : T2</dt>
+<dd>If set to true then it indicates dropout is being used for training.
+It is an optional value hence unless  specified explicitly it is false and ratio will be zero in which case it will mimic inference mode where nothing will be dropped from the input data and if mask is requested as output it will contain all ones.</dd>
 </dl>

 #### Outputs (1 - 2)